General security training - what type of cyber security training do you need? Part 2

 This is just a small snippet of the variety of cyber security courses available.
 Last week we highlighted another bunch of cyber security courses, and next week we’ll have another selection for you.

 At Go.Courses we provide hundreds of training courses, which are all delivered by expert instructors.
-The links in the article above point to training course locations all around the UK, and our instructors can also come right to your office.
+The links in the article above point to training course locations all around the UK and Europe, and our instructors can also come right to your office.
 We also offer 1-1 training, so no request is too small.

 Still unsure which is the right training course for you?
 Drop us a message and let’s chat.